Dispatched: History

-With this lineup, Dispatched began rehearsing for a new release.
-Between August 3 and 7, 1998, Dispatched visited The Abyss, with Tommy Tägtgren to record the MCD Promised Land.
+This lineup began rehearsing for a new release.
+Between August 3 and 7, 1998, Dispatched visited The Abyss to record the MCD Promised Land with Tommy Tägtgren.
 Dispatched signed a one-MCD deal with Kshatryas Productions of Germany, and released Promised Land in late 1998.

 In 1999, the band began rehearsing for a full-length album.
-In October, they entered Studio Abyss again with Tägtgren as producer.
-Two weeks were booked, but Dispatched was well-prepared and used only twelve days for the recording of ten new songs.
-The band had already received offers from several record companies before the session, but they refused to sign anything.
-Now with a whole album, entitled Motherwar, they sent out a few copies to various record companies again to see the reaction.
-The reviews were extremely positive and Dispatched was offered many deals from different labels.
-Dispatched eventually signed on Music for Nations in March 2000 to release Motherwar.
+In October, they entered Studio Abyss with producer Tägtgren.
+Dispatched recorded ten songs in twelve days.
+The band had received offers from several record companies before the session, but they refused to sign anything.
+Now with a whole album, entitled Motherwar, they sent out copies to record companies to see the reaction.
+The reviews were positive and Dispatched was offered deals from different labels.
+Dispatched signed to Music for Nations in March 2000 to release Motherwar.

-Following the release of Motherwar, Larsson was replaced by Mattias Hellman on bass, and the band went to Studio Fredman in 2001 to record the band's second album.
-However, due to some problems, this record was never released.
-The band continued to write songs and do some live shows, but in late 2002, members of Dispatched decided to break up.
+Following the release of Motherwar, Larsson was replaced with bassist Mattias Hellman.
+The band went to Studio Fredman in 2001 to record their second album.
+However, this record was never released.
+The band continued to write songs and do live shows.
+In late 2002, Dispatched broke up.

 Despite their break-up, many of Dispatched's fans requested a release of the band's last unreleased album, Terrorizer: The Last Chapter..., and a deal was made in 2003 to release this recording under Medusa Productions.

 The band apparently got back together in 2004, and is currently on hold as they have no place to rehearse since Daniel Lundberg has moved far from the other band members.